Netflix gains subscribers with ads and password crackdown

-SAN FRANCISCO: Netflix said on Wednesday (Oct 18) subscriber numbers grew nearly 11% to 247 million in the recently ended third quarter as it cracked down on password sharing and refined an ad-supported tier.
+SAN FRANCISCO: Netflix on Wednesday said subscriber numbers grew nearly 11 percent to 247 million in the recently ended third quarter as it cracked down on password sharing and refined an ad-supported tier.

-The leading streaming service said it is increasing the price of its basic plan in the United States to US$11.99 monthly and its premium plan to US$22.99, with similar price “adjustments” set for Britain and France.
+The leading streaming service said it is increasing the price of its basic plan in the United States to $11.99 monthly and its premium plan to $22.99, with similar price “adjustments” set for Britain and France.

-Netflix shares leapt more than 12% to US$43.80 in after-market trades on the Nasdaq exchange.
+Netflix shares leapt more than 12 percent to $43.31 in after-market trades on the Nasdaq exchange.

-The streaming service said in an earnings report that its nascent ad-supported offering was gaining traction, with the number of users increasing nearly 70% over the quarter.
+The streaming service said in an earnings report that its nascent ad-supported offering was gaining traction, with the number of users increasing nearly 70 percent over the quarter.

-Netflix reported a profit of US$1.68 billion (RM7.96 billion) on revenue of US$8.5 billion in the quarter, beating market expectations with its earnings figures.
+Netflix reported a profit of $1.68 billion on revenue of $8.5 billion in the quarter, beating market expectations with its earnings figures.

 “All-in-all, management’s working hard to squeeze every last drop of cash possible from the available subscriber base, but as that cup begins to run dry, it will be a lot more important to understand exactly how successful the next phase of growth can be,“ said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.

-In May, the Silicon Valley giant expanded its crackdown on users sharing passwords with people beyond their immediate family, as it seeks to shore up revenue after a rough patch last year.
+In May the Silicon Valley giant expanded its crackdown on users sharing passwords with people beyond their immediate family, as it seeks to shore up revenue.

 To convert non-paying users, Netflix has introduced “borrower” or “shared” accounts, in which subscribers can add extra viewers for a higher price, or transfer viewing profiles to new accounts.

-In a separate bid for revenue, Netflix launched an ad-subsidized offering around the same time as the crackdown and later eliminated its lowest priced ad-free plan, which cost $10 a month in the US.
+In a separate bid for revenue, Netflix launched an ad-subsidized offering around the same time as the crackdown and later eliminated its lowest priced ad-free plan.

 The earnings report came as Netflix and other film and television makers see productions halted by an actors strike in the United States.